Convert TXT to AsciiDoc

 Why Convert TXT to AsciiDoc?

-Key Advantages of AsciiDoc:
+Key Benefits of Converting TXT to AsciiDoc:

 Practical Examples

-Example 1: Simple Document
+Example 1: README Document

-Input TXT file (guide.txt):
+Input TXT file (readme.txt):

-Output AsciiDoc file (guide.adoc):
+Output AsciiDoc file (readme.asciidoc):

 = Document Title